maths/moodle-qtype_stack/Readme.md

 Stack 3.0 is currently under
 [active development](https://github.com/sangwinc/moodle-qtype_stack/blob/master/doc/en/Developer/Development_track.md).
-It is not ready for real use, but please feel free to download it to try out.
+This code is intended only for use by developers, and early adopters wishing to help test the code.

 It is now possible to install the question type, create and edit questions, and preview them and use them in a quiz.
 There are, however, still many details to get right.

 ## Documentation